-Status: Design-Build Underway - 70 Percent Complete
+Status: Design-Build Underway - 78 Percent Complete

-Summary: OCTA and Caltrans are working together to widen I-405 by adding a general purpose lane (approximately 14 miles) between Euclid Street and I-605 in both directions and a second HOV lane in both directions that will combine with the existing HOV lane to provide dual express lanes in each direction of I-405 from SR-73 to I-605, otherwise known as the 405 Express Lanes.2 The limits of the project is approximately 16 miles.
-Additional improvements include reconstruction of local interchanges and making improvements to freeway entrances and exits along the corridor from SR-73 to I-605 through the cities of Costa Mesa, Fountain Valley, Garden Grove, Huntington Beach, Los Alamitos, Seal Beach, and Westminster.
+Summary: OCTA and Caltrans are working together to widen I-405 by adding a general purpose lane (approximately 14 miles) between Euclid Street and I-605 in both directions and a second HOV lane in both directions that will combine with the existing HOV lane to provide dual express lanes in each direction of I-405 from SR-73 to I-605, otherwise known as the 405 Express Lanes.
+The project limits span approximately 16 miles.
+Additional improvements include reconstruction of Iocal interchanges and making improvements to freeway entrances and exits along the corridor from SR-73 to I-605 through the cities of Costa Mesa, Fountain Valley, Garden Grove, Huntington Beach, Los Alamitos, Seal Beach, and Westminster.
 The final ED and PR were approved on June 15, 2015.
 Construction activities began on January 31, 2017.

 During the quarter, work continued on ROW acquisition, utility coordination, public outreach, installation of drainage systems, retaining walls, paving, and bridge construction.
 Design is substantially complete with the review of various design refinements and construction submittals ongoing.
 OCTA's toll lanes system integrator is under contract and working with OCTA and the design-builder.
-Construction on one-stage bridges (closed during construction) continued at Edinger Avenue, Ward Street, and Warner Avenue.
-In September 2021, the Edwards Street bridge was completed and opened to traffic.
-Two-stage bridges (partially closed but allows throughway traffic during construction) at Bolsa Avenue, Bolsa Chica Road, Brookhurst Street, Fairview Road, Goldenwest Street, and Westminster Boulevard are also underway.
+Construction on one-stage bridges (closed during construction) continued at Newland Street, Ward Street, and Warner Avenue.
+Two-stage bridges (partially closed but allows throughway traffic during construction) at Bolsa Avenue, Brookhurst Street, Fairview Road, Goldenwest Street, and Westminster Boulevard are also underway.
+In total, 18 bridges will be replaced and widened, of which eight have been completed and opened to date.
+The remaining ten are in various stages of construction.
 In addition to one- and two-stage bridges, construction to widen the existing freeway bridges on the Beach Boulevard/Bolsa Avenue railroad crossing, old Navy railroad crossing, and at the Harbor Boulevard and Santa Ana River bridges is ongoing.
-Construction of the Heil Street pedestrian overcrossing is also underway.
-This quarter, construction started at the new SR-73/I-405 connector bridge.
+Construction of the Heil Street pedestrian overcrossing and the new SR-73/I-405 connector bridge is also underway.
 Public outreach, through virtual neighborhood meetings, continues to be held to discuss construction activities.
 Substantial completion of the project is anticipated in late 2023.

-2 The general purpose lane portion of the project is an M2 project and will be funded by a combination of local, state, and federal funds.
+The general purpose lane portion of the project is an M2 project and will be funded by a combination of local, state, and federal funds.
 The express lanes portion of the project is financed and paid for by those who choose to pay a toll and use the 405 Express Lanes.